Vision + History

 We connect people and ideas in science, education and innovation.
 We are a global network of connections reimagining tomorrow.

 Swissnex is the Swiss global network connecting the dots in education, research, and innovation.
 Our mission is to support the outreach and active engagement of our partners in the international exchange of knowledge, ideas and talent.
-The five main Swissnex representations are established in some of the world’s most innovative regions.
+The six main Swissnex representations are established in some of the world’s most innovative regions.
 Together with around twenty Science and Technology Offices (STO) and Counselors (STC) based in Swiss Embassies, they contribute to strengthen Switzerland’s profile as a world-leading innovation hotspot.

 Working with our partners and introducing them to thriving innovative ecosystems worldwide